 As Suez shares are admitted to negotiation on Euronext Brussels, pursuant to the provisions of Article 4,§4 of the Belgian statute dated April 1, 2007 regarding tender offers in Belgium (loi belge du 1^{er} avril 2007 relative aux offres publiques d'acquisition), the Offer will be opened in Belgium.
-In that regard, the Offeror will request the recognition of the offer document by the Belgian financial services and markets authority (autorité belge des services et marchés financiers) pursuant to the provisions of Article 20 of the aforementioned Belgian statute.
+In that regard, the Offer Document has been recognized by the Belgian financial services and markets authority (autorité belge des services et marchés financiers) pursuant to the provisions of Article 20 of the aforementioned Belgian statute.